Skip to main content

 • claimWithdrawal is also paid according to requestId

-After the user calls requestWithdrawals*(), WithdrawalQueue will also mint a unstETH ERC-721 NFT corresponding to requestId.
-The meaning of this NFT is not "already extractable ETH", but rather:
+After the user calls requestWithdrawals*(), WithdrawalQueue also mints a unstETH ERC-721 NFT corresponding to requestId.
+This NFT does not mean "ETH is already withdrawable"; instead, it:

 • Represents the ownership of the withdrawal request in the queue